 Processing of our players' and visitors' personal data

-If you have any questions in relation to the processing of your personal data, if you want to exercise your rights as described below or if you want to complain or object to our processing then please do not hesitate to contact the responsible for our data protection policies at [email protected].
-Enquiries to this mail that does not concern the above-mentioned, will not be handled and will be deleted as soon as possible.
+If you have any questions about the processing of your personal data, if you wish to exercise your rights as described below, or if you wish to complain about or object to our processing, you are welcome to contact the person responsible for our personal data policies by sending a e-mail to [email protected]

 1. Purpose, types of personal data and legal basis for processing